pjrowe/Economic-Regime-analysis-and-Factor-Models/Module 5/README.md

 1. ```macro_raw.csv``` Raw macroeconomic features.
 Downloaded from https://research.stlouisfed.org/econ/mccracken/fred-databases/.
 2. ```macro_processed.csv``` Cleaned and processed macroeconomic features that we get after running ```Part2.ipynb```.
 2. ```sp500.csv``` SP500 total returns closing prices from Yahoo finance for the month, even though date of each row is first day of month.
 3. ```recession_dates.csv``` Recession dates during the sample period from NBER.
 Label 1 is used for recession and 0 for expansion periods.
+Source:  https://www.nber.org/research/data/us-business-cycle-expansions-and-contractions

 4. ```2021_03_macro_raw.csv```  Raw macro features updated as of March 2021
 5. ```2021_03_macro_processed.csv```  Cleaned and processed macroeconomic features that we get after running ```Part2.ipynb```.
 Note that the last period of this file is February 2021, due to the cleaning / processing of the raw data.